Disentangling representations of retinal images with generative models: Methods

 \section{Methods}

-This section introduces the proposed extensions to the generative model and training constraints to disentangle the representations, prevent shortcut learning, and still enable controllable high-resolution image generation.
+This section introduces the proposed model extensions and training constraints to disentangle representations, prevent shortcut learning, and still enable controllable high-resolution image generation.
 First, we introduce the dataset, an encoder model and our disentanglement loss as preliminary steps towards the complete image generation pipeline.